 top of page

 The Chief Justice of California and State Superintendent of Public Instruction co-sponsor the Civic Learning Awards for California public schools.
 The award recognizes school-driven, district-supported civic learning efforts that engage students in civic learning.
-To apply, schools describe how they faced and overcame challenges, and engaged students to identify issues in their community (and think critically about solutions) by using the six research-based proven practices in civic learning, as outlined in the Guardians of Democracy Report.

 • How much does this cost?